Variable Load Hookup Guide - Revised

 - I Limit – the current limit set for the load

 - V Source – the current load voltage at the Variable Load board

 - V Min – the current minimum voltage before the load cuts out

 - mA Hours – the number of milliamp hours drawn from the source since it was last reset

 The console may be used to set two values: I limit and V min.
-To set I limit, type “I” followed by a decimal value and then hit the Enter key.
-To set the V min voltage, type “V” and then a decimal value and hit the enter key.
+To set I limit, type “I” followed by a decimal value and then hit the Enter key on your keyboard.
+To set the V min voltage, type “V” and then a decimal value and hit the Enter key.

 The console can also be used to enable or disable the supply.
-Simply type “E” followed by the enter key to toggle the supply on or off.
+Simply type “E1” followed by the Enter key to turn the supply on.
+Typing “E0” or “E” followed by the Enter key will turn the supply off.
 It can also be used to reset the amount of energy drawn from the supply (the mAh number)–type “R” and hit Enter.